fdagner/podcast__moodle-database-preset/README.md

 ## Getting started

-Download release file.
+Download the [release file](https://github.com/fdagner/podcast__moodle-database-preset/releases).
 Create a "Database" activity in Moodle and then upload the ZIP file in the "Presets" tab under "Import".

 ## Language Support